commercialhaskell/commercialhaskell/proposal/improved-hackage-security.md

 * [Improving Hackage Security](http://www.well-typed.com/blog/2015/04/improving-hackage-security/) blog post
     * [Reddit discussion](http://www.reddit.com/r/haskell/comments/32sezy/ongoing_work_to_improve_hackage_security/)

+### High level goals

+There are approximately three goals that various people are trying to achieve.
+These goals are interconnected, but decompose fairly nicely:

+1. More reliable hosting of our community infrastructure (in particular package tarballs and the package index)
+2. Authors package signing, to provide security against a compomise of Hackage server or a MITM attack during the upload process
+3. Index signing, to provide a more secure mechanism for end users to retrieve packages and metadata from Hackage

+There's been quite a bit of confusion around (2) and (3).
+While solutions to these can overlap, the goals are quite different, and conflation of these two goals seems to have led to a lot of confusion in this discussion.
+To try and make the distinction quite clear:

+* When authors sign packages, it is possible to verify the a single package was in fact signed off on by a specific person.
+This prevents an intermediate party from injecting a different package in its place.
+For example, if Edward Kmett signs lens-4.9, a user can verify that the lens he/she downloaded from Hackage was in fact signed by Edward, and was not a forgery uploaded by someone else.
+* With index signing, we are providing a secure means of transmitting metadata about all packages from the server (either Hackage, or a mirror of it) to an end user.

+To be clear, these two signing systems *compliment* each other instead of competing with each other.
+With only package signing, for example, a nefarious server could simply not provide a bugfixed version of lens, and continue to distribute an older version with a known vulnerability.
+With only index signing, for example, there is no protection against compromise in the package upload process to the Hackage server itself.

 ### Current shortcomings

 * Reliability: if Hackage goes down, no one can download packages or the package index